letsencrypt/website/content/en/docs/challenge-types.md

 # TLS-SNI-01

 This challenge was defined in draft versions of ACME.
-It did a TLS handshake on port 443 and sent a specific [SNI] header, looking for certificate that contained the token.
+It did a TLS handshake on port 443 and sent a specific [SNI] header, looking for a certificate that contained the token.
 It [was removed in March 2019][tls-sni-disablement] because it was not secure enough.